Best Money Moves to Make Before Dec 31, 2025

 Security Controls Insurers Expect in 2025

-• Ongoing security awareness training for staff
+• Ongoing security awareness training with phishing simulations

 How Contract Terms Drive E&O Minimums

-Example: A Boston fintech vendor signing a $2.5M annual data management contract may need E&O limits of $5M per claim to satisfy client procurement requirements.
+Example: A Boston fintech vendor signing a $2.5 million annual data-analytics engagement may be required to carry E&O limits of $5 million per claim to satisfy bank or healthcare-client requirements.

 Incident Response and Claims Handling